Bergvca/bergvca.github.io/_posts/2019-04-13-gmail-analysis.md

 ![png](/media/img/gmail_analysis/test%20notebook_43_0.png)

 To be honest, it looks like someone threw a plate of spaghetti on my screen...
 Let's put it in something a little bit more readable, such as a heatmap.
 We can do this with the excellent Seaborn [heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) function.
-We can use this on our DataFrame directly, or transpose our DataFrame to get one were the senders are on the Y-axis and dates on the X-axis:
+We can use this on our DataFrame directly, or transpose our DataFrame to get one where the senders are on the Y-axis and dates on the X-axis:

 ```python